Running Shoe Rotation: Rotate Your Shoes For Better Running

 However, for best results, you’ll want to consider several different factors when strategically developing your running shoe rotation to maximize the benefits of rotating your running shoes, including the following:

-• Training volume: The higher your daily mileage, the more important having a running shoe rotation becomes and the greater the number of shoes you should use.
+• Training volume: The higher your daily mileage, the more important having a running shoe rotation becomes and the more shoes you should use.

-• Individual biomechanics: Certain runners need a greater degree of stability and motion control out of a running shoe, others tend to get certain injuries, so switching up shoes more often can help prevent overuse injuries by varying the stresses on your body.
+• Individual biomechanics: Certain runners need greater stability and motion control out of a running shoe; others tend to get certain injuries, so switching up shoes more often can help prevent overuse injuries by varying the stresses on your body.

 • Workout frequency: If you run doubles, multiple shoes in your rotation is ideal in order to ensure you have dry shoes to wear and to give the EVA foam time to rebound between workouts.